w1ll-dev/ants-app/README.md

 # Install the dependencies
 $ yarn

+# Run the application
+$ yarn start

-# Run the application on Android
+# Run the application on Android device

-$ yarn android
+## Download[expo](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=pt_BR&gl=US) on your android device.
+## Scan the qrcode returned by expo in your expo app.

-# Run the application on ios
+# Run the application on ios device

-$ yarn ios
+## Download[expo](https://apps.apple.com/br/app/expo-go/id982107779) on your ios device.
+## Scan the qrcode returned by expo in your expo app.
 ```

 ### 🛠 Techs